CodePushGo/website/src/content/blog/en/capacitor-cicd-plugins-vs-appflow-key-differences.md

 ### Working with CI/CD Plugins

-Capgo works seamlessly with popular CI/CD platforms like GitHub Actions and GitLab CI.
+CodePushGo works seamlessly with popular CI/CD platforms like GitHub Actions and GitLab CI.
 This allows teams to configure their pipelines directly within familiar environments.
 The setup is quick - taking less than 15 minutes [\[1\]](https://capgo.app/).

 One team shared their experience deploying to thousands of users:

-> "We rolled out [Capgo OTA updates](https://web.capgo.app/resend_email) in production for our user base of over 5,000.
-We're seeing very smooth operation; almost all our users are up to date within minutes of the OTA being deployed to @Capgo."
+> "We rolled out [CodePushGo OTA updates](https://web.capgo.app/resend_email) in production for our user base of over 5,000.
+We're seeing very smooth operation; almost all our users are up to date within minutes of the OTA being deployed to @CodePushGo."

 On the other hand, Appflow takes a more centralized approach that requires teams to adjust to its ecosystem.